LowLevelDaniel/COIL/type_system.md

 3. A and B are pointers to assignment-compatible types
 4. A is a derived type of B

+Compatibility is checked at compile time for type safety.

 ### 10.2 Operation Compatibility

 Types A and B are operation-compatible for an operation if: